Shyrro/AReallyBadDay/README.md

 The purpose was to lose the player in a lot a choices and not making a wrong choice obvious.
 A wrong choice can be a wrong path that continues on and on with also multiple choices.
 Making the player unable to know the wrong choice right away and be "Stuck in a loop" for a long time.
 Unfortunately, making a good story with that much choices wasn't possible under 72h.

-But since we liked the idea,
+But since we liked the idea, we wanted to open it to everyone that wants to collaborate to make this game better.
+Below, we explain how the game is structured if you want to participate.

 # Implementation